University of Arkansas: Campus

 The University of Arkansas campus sweeps across hilltops on the western side of Fayetteville, Arkansas.
 Among the 378 buildings on the campus, 11 buildings have been added to the National Register of Historic Places individually, with most buildings in the historic core being named as contributing properties to the University of Arkansas Campus Historic District.

 Construction began on Old Main in 1873 and was completed by 1875 in the Second Empire architectural style.
 Built with local brick and sandstone, Old Main serves as the university's signature building.
 The building has remained on campus despite its recommended removal in the 1925 master plan from the architects of Jamieson and Spearl.
 This plan included destruction of all existing campus buildings and reconstruction in the Collegiate Gothic style.
 Several buildings were built in this style near the core of campus, including the Vol Walker Hall, Engineering Hall, Chemistry Building, Agriculture Building, and Home Economics Building.
 The plan ran out of funds and was never completed, leading to a somewhat haphazard arrangement of buildings after the 1930s.

 The university's oldest tradition is Senior Walk, which contains the names of graduates from each class of the university.
 Beginning at the front steps of Old Main and running along the sidewalks across campus, Senior Walk is adorned with more than 170,000 names of former students.
 This tradition is unique to American universities.

 The Fine Arts Center was designed by Fayetteville native Edward Durell Stone, who also designed Radio City Music Hall and the Museum of Modern Art in New York City and the John F. Kennedy Center for the Performing Arts in Washington, D.C.
 The buildings are indicative of Stone's idiosyncratic modern style which included patterns of ornament.
 Stone also designed a fraternity house, now used for academic purposes, and an apartment complex named Carlson Terrace on campus, which has since been demolished.

 The east end of the University of Arkansas campus is adjacent to Dickson Street, which is one of the premier entertainment districts in the state.
 To the south of the university is Fayetteville High School, which contains nationally recognized academic and athletics programs.

-The buildings listed individually or as contributing properties to the University of Arkansas Campus Historic District on the United States National Register of Historic Places for their architectural or historic significance are:
+Many buildings are listed as part of the University of Arkansas Campus Historic District on the United States National Register of Historic Places.